kibaraki/kibaraki.github.io/contents/home.md

 #### About
 My research interest lies in the intersection of machine learning and natural language processing.
-In particular, I am interested in multilingual processing, knowledge/reasoning, fairness/ethics, and evaluation/interpretability.
-I am also interested in animal linguistics.
+In particular, I am interested in multilingual processing NLP, knowledge/reasoning, fairness/ethics, and evaluation/interpretability.

 Outside of research, I enjoy kendo and teaching at a language school.